celery/celery/docs/getting-started/brokers/sqlalchemy.rst

 .. admonition:: Experimental Status

     The SQLAlchemy transport is unstable in many areas and there are several issues open.
-Sadly we don't have the resources or funds required to improve the situation, so we're looking for contributors and partners willing to help.
+Unfortunately we don't have the resources or funds required to improve the situation, so we're looking for contributors and partners willing to help.